 Specification

-Specification of the problem:

-Requirements, user stories, and an explanation of how you arrived at this specification.

-Describe an initial work schedule, overall project plan with time scales and deliverables.

-Summarise your development process and methodology, with a justification of the methodology selected.

 The prototype would need to be able to process data recorded by the utilized sensors and the user interface too.
 The data for the internal as well as external temperature of the greenhouse, the water depth in the irrigation tank, the soil moisture and whether the ventilation window had been opened or not would be collected.
-This would be achieved with use of waterproof DS18B20 digital temperature sensors, HC-SR04 ultrasonic depth sensors and moisture sensors using an LM393 voltage comparator module respectively.
+This would be achieved with use of waterproof DS18B20 digital temperature sensors, HC-SR04 ultrasonic depth sensors and moisture sensors using an LM393 voltage comparator boards respectively.
 The model should provide the end user a means of interpreting that data if requested, and make available the context of the information too.
 This means that if the user would like to know the average soil humidity levels for example, additional relevant information should be provided such as the last time the irrigation system was activated, and whether it will be activated again soon or not.

 The researcher had to decide how this information was to be displayed, and how the gardener should interact with the system.
 Two viable alternatives would have been a dedicated mobile application or a website, however, after much consideration, the chosen platform for the user interface was to be Telegram, the mobile messaging app.
-This was primarily due to how easily customizable and flexible the bot ecosystem was, as the user interface was to be designed so it functioned as a simple Q&A bot with a set of commands.
+This was primarily due to how easily customizable and flexible the bot ecosystem was, as the user interface was to be initially designed so it functioned as a simple Q&A bot with a set of commands it could understand.

-ADD WORK SCHEDULE, PROJECT PLAN, DELIVERABLES, TIME SCALES

 Based on the inherent features of the solution to be delivered, the researcher decided to follow an agile approach using a modified SCRUM methodology workflow with Unit Testing practices.
 What this meant was, Daily Scrum Stand-Up meetings would not be employed, but the remaining aspects of SCRUM would be used to enforce a release cadence and ensure predictability of the software.
 The prototype would come together in a very modular manner where the relationship between a set of sensors and actuators would be determined and tested first before merging their functionality with the other features.
 Using a Unit Testing process would encourage simple designs for modules with associated usage procedures.
-The researcher must consider how to test the application for the desired functionality, leading to a deeper and earlier understanding of the product requirements.
+The researcher must consider how to test the application for the desired functionality first, leading to a deeper and earlier understanding of the product requirements.
 This way, using a combination of both programming practices, a suitable work schedule could be planned, with fixed deadlines for each deliverable and specific tests to prove each ‘unit’ works accordingly.

 Following this decision, the researcher proceeded to annotate the single persona involved into specific user stories.
 This involved splitting their wants and needs into separate, workable features for the researcher to develop.